ainefernandez/DataMining-Superheroes/README.md

 ## 📚 Variables Dictionary

-Here's your guide to the columns in the dataset — no x-ray vision required! 🦸‍♂️🔍
+Here's your guide to the columns in the dataset 🔍:

 | Variable         | Description                                                                 |
 |------------------|-----------------------------------------------------------------------------|